chipjarred/Async/README.md

         print("foo threw exception, \(error.localizedDescription)")
     }

-*If you're not going to do other work while you wait for the `Future` to be ready, it's far more efficient to call `.wait()` rather than looping on `.isReady`, because all of `Future's` locking methods and properties use `DispatchSemaphore` under the hood, which can truly suspend the thread, whereas spinning on `.isReady` will consume CPU cycles unnecessarily.*
+*If you're not going to do other work while you wait for the `Future` to be ready, it's far more efficient to call `.wait()` rather than looping on `.isReady`, because all of `Future's` blocking methods and properties, including `.wait()`, use `DispatchSemaphore` under the hood, which can truly suspend the thread, whereas spinning on `.isReady` will consume CPU cycles unnecessarily.*

 #### `async` variations